 Toy Industry Association (TIA) Statement about Toy Safety and the U.S. PIRG Annual Toy Reports

-Each year around this time there are several things we have come to count on – one is the annual targeting of toys by groups such as U.S. PIRG who take advantage of the high visibility of toys during the holiday season and the opportunities for media attention their reports generate.
+Each year around this time there are several things we have come to count on – one is the annual list of alleged “toys to avoid” created by groups such as U.S. PIRG.

 As part of its ongoing efforts to provide parents and caregivers with accurate information about safe play, the Toy Industry Association (TIA) recently conducted a comprehensive analysis of all PIRG “Trouble in Toyland” reports from 2008 through 2013.
 The analysis determined that PIRG’s data is unreliable and fails to support the allegations that the toys identified in its reports present any danger to children at play.
 In fact, none of the supposedly hazardous toys identified in PIRG’s “Trouble in Toyland Report” from 2008 through 2013 have subsequently been recalled by the Consumer Product Safety Commission (CPSC), the federal agency charged with oversight of toy safety.

 Members of the toy industry are intent on assuring that the toys consumers bring into their homes are safe for their families …. and we maintain our priority focus on toy safety every day of the year.